bioconnector/workshops2015/lessons/rnaseq-1day/analysis.md

 We can investigate this data a bit more using some of the basic R functions before going on to use more sophisticated analysis tools.

-calculate the mean for each gene for each condition.
+Calculate the mean for each gene for each condition.

 ```r
 # Make a copy first so don't screw up DESeq stuff below.
 Fixme - need more commentary